-- Successfully representing Lehman Brothers and the Archstone-Smith REIT among 20 other defendants in securing summary judgment, on the eve of trial, on all claims in a $4 billion investor class action arising from one of the largest REIT going-private transactions in history.
+- Successfully representing Lehman Brothers and the Archstone-Smith REIT among 20 other defendants in securing summary judgment on the eve of trial – later affirmed on appeal – on all claims in a $4 billion investor class action arising from one of the largest REIT going-private transactions in history.

 - Successfully representing the Port Authority of New York and New Jersey in litigation involving the 1993 World Trade Center bombing in New York’s highest court.
 Also successfully defended the Port Authority in litigation seeking hundreds of millions of dollars in damages arising from marine terminal leases, including securing victory in the Third Circuit on plaintiff’s novel and complex constitutional claims.